AMDA Webinar Program

 Webinar Overview:

-In this presentation, we will provide a short description of neurological signs and symptoms that have been reported in patients with Infantile- or Late-Onset Pompe Disease (LOPD).
-We will describe our comprehensive approach toward understanding the neurobiological abnormalities in IOPD/LOPD.
-Finally, we will share preliminary findings from ongoing studies involving patients with IOPD/LOPD and that are taking place at Boston Children’s Hospital.
+In this presentation, we will provide a short description of neurological signs and symptoms that have been reported in patients with Infantile- or Late-Onset Pompe Disease (LOPD)A form of Pompe disease that begins after infancy and usually progresses more slowly.
+More.
+We will describe our comprehensive approach toward understanding the neurobiological abnormalities in IOPDA severe form of Pompe disease that begins in infancy and often affects the heart and muscles.
+More/LOPD.
+Finally, we will share preliminary findings from ongoing studies involving patients with IOPDA severe form of Pompe disease that begins in infancy and often affects the heart and muscles.
+More/LOPD and that are taking place at Boston Children’s Hospital.

 Lentiviral Gene Therapy for Pompe Disease